 Students are prepared for a variety of careers in the apparel, textile, and retail industry that range from product conception through distribution to the consumer.
 The Apparel, Retail Merchandising and Design program focuses on both national and international aspects of the apparel, textile, and retail industries.
 This includes product development, manufacturing, quality control, wholesaling, retail merchandising, marketing, and product preservation.

 Apparel Studies Option

-Prepares students for careers such as product development, costume curator, fashion journalism, and other aspects of the fashion industry, depending on the student's interest.
+This option prepares students for careers such as product development, costume curator, fashion journalism, and other aspects of the fashion industry, depending on student areas of interest.
 Students who choose this option must earn a minor from another department.
 For example, to pursue a career in fashion journalism, a minor in Journalism, Broadcasting, and Mass Communications Technology would be selected to strengthen their educational background.

 Retail Merchandising Option: